DON GONYEA, Host:

-Mr. LEN RIGGIO (Chairman, Barnes and Noble): I think the biggest threat to Barnes and Noble is the same threat that exists to independent booksellers and to anyone engaged in the sale of printed books.
+LEN RIGGIO: I think the biggest threat to Barnes and Noble is the same threat that exists to independent booksellers and to anyone engaged in the sale of printed books.
 And it's all about the Internet itself.

 NEARY: So the sale of the devices will support the sale of traditional books?

 NEARY: Still, he says this is an exciting time to be in the business and he's anything but downbeat about his company's future.

 RIGGIO: It's pretty heady times and we don't know where it's going to turn out.
 But if you want to count up the people who are going to have a say in how it does turn out, put us in as one of them.

 NEARY: And what about the independents?
 Will they have a say as well?
 Or will they just become precious reminders of a time when most people read books made of paper?
 Not a chance, says Elaine Petrocelli.

 PETROCELLI: I don't think we're going to become precious.
 I think we're going to be a vital part of the future but we're going to have to keep growing and changing.

 (SOUNDBITE OF MUSIC)